 Fair Hill as a multi-use equestrian facility began with its founder William du Pont, Jr., who in the 1920s, began buying up 8,000 acres of land in order to create a haven for fox chasing and steeplechasing.
 When the Great Depression hit the rural communities, du Pont saw an opportunity to increase his Cecil County landholdings by purchasing a number of small farms, then offering jobs and housing to the farmers from whom he purchased the land.
 Little by little, he began to tie together these small farms to form Foxcatcher Farm, Inc., (MD) and Springlawn Farm (PA).

 By the late 1940s, du Pont’s holdings were vast.
-He built a kennel with outbuildings to accommodate the hounds, huntsman and staff, which were the origins of Foxcatcher Hounds.
-He built coops and other jumps between fencelines to allow for easier following of the hounds.
+He built a kennel with outbuildings to accommodate the hounds, huntsman, and staff, which were the origins of Foxcatcher Hounds.
+Back in those days, ‘building regulations weren’t as important which meant the construction was very basic and wouldn’t cope well in a storm.
+Nowadays, we have these regulations to ensure the build quality is premium and can withstand the harsh conditions that mother nature throws at it.
+This is where roofing contractors come in, companies similar to WDR Metal Roofing in Texas are learning from the 1940s du Pont’s holdings as a curve to provide better and more structurally integral roofs.
+This partnered with sophisticated civil contractors equals success.
+Du Pont also built coops and other jumps between fencelines to allow for the easier following of the hounds.
 It was du Pont who also built the bridges and tunnels over and under major roads to keep his hounds and staff safe while hunting.

 Members of the Calvert, Cecilton and Colora Granges met in 1953 to found the Cecil County 4-H Fair.
 They approached du Pont requesting to use his property for the fair’s location.
 Du Pont agreed and was extremely supportive of the new fair, sharing expenses of the fair for the first few years.
 He even donated the funds to build the grandstand and outbuildings needed to exhibit livestock.
 Du Pont himself was a cattleman as well!
 The first Cecil County 4-H Fair was held at du Pont’s estate in 1954 as a one-day event with free admission.